jhopia/me/README.md

 # Jay D. Hopia

-Technology and Ice Hockey nut!
+Technology and Ice Hockey nut, but I also LOVE my family very much!

 # About Me
-I have been at [CWT (was primary subsidiary of Carlson in Minnetonka, MN until late 2021)](https://www.mycwt.com) for some time and also have been assisting with a Local Minnesota Startup creating a Node.js/Java application leveraging Cloud and Managed Services in AWS, with Terraform.

 I find motivation and passion behind building high performing engineering teams, being involved in an engineering cultured company and open by default approach to communications.
 I have experience in influencing cultures on teams I have worked on that have tenants of trust, default to open, customer focused, winning spirit, product mindset, and cost consciousness.

 I truly love teams and organization culture, thus my entire career has been with the same company developing and leading teams in building Technology Solutions for the Travel Industry, these teams range from Software Development to Operation teams.